Roger Rabbit short films: Production

 Roller Coaster Rabbit (along with Trail Mix-Up) was produced at The Magic of Disney Animation located at Disney-MGM Studios in Lake Buena Vista, Florida.
+(Note: The Magic of Disney Animation is operating at Disney's Hollywood Studios in Lake Buena Vista, Florida from 1989 to 2015 and 2026 onwards.)
 Rob Minkoff returned to direct the second short in the series.
+Computer animation was used for the coaster tracks, cars, and darts.

+Jessica was planned to wear a summer shirt, shorts and a bow in her hair.
+The scene with her and Droopy was initially different, and would have had them sharing a moment together on a railroad handcar.
+The short originally had a gag where Roger and Baby Herman would have reached the top of the roller coaster's lift hill and been paused by an intersection with a traffic light.
+At this point, a "Long Car" was to have zoomed through the intersection in front of them, ridden by Disney characters, including Mickey Mouse, Minnie Mouse (seated in the front car), Monstro from Pinocchio and Chernabog from Fantasia (towering over everyone from seats at the very back).
+The gag was eventually cut due to timing issues, as the characters would not be recognizable to the audience if the car went too fast and the momentum would be lost if it went too slow.

+Bruce Broughton was brought on to provide the music for the film, replacing James Horner, who scored Tummy Trouble; Broughton would later return to score the third short, Trail Mix-Up.

 Spielberg wanted the short to appear with Arachnophobia, Hollywood Pictures' first feature and a co-production between Disney and Amblin.
-However, CEO Michael Eisner opted to release the short with the US theatrical release of Touchstone Pictures' Dick Tracy, in hopes that the short would increase awareness to the film.
+However, CEO Michael Eisner opted to release the short with the US theatrical release of Touchstone Pictures' Dick Tracy, in hopes that the short would increase awareness of the film.
 Spielberg, who controlled a 50% ownership stake in the character, decided to cancel Hare in My Soup, the third short that had entered production.

 Roller Coaster Rabbit is the only Roger Rabbit short to be rated "PG" due to some risqué humor.